-Considering the mechanism of action, disposition, and molecular size, it is unlikely that GalNAc siRNAs would interact with drugmetabolizing enzymes and transporters.
-They are highly soluble in water and negatively charged at physiologic pH.
-ASGPR-mediated uptake efficiently delivers GalNAc siRNA to the liver; thus, solute carrier transporters are unlikely to contribute to their active uptake.
-In nonclinical models (rat and monkey), renal clearance is not a major route of elimination of GalNAc siRNAs (less than 25% of total clearance), suggesting that the role of renal transporters is likely minor.
-Metabolite identification studies indicate that GalNAc siRNAs are metabolized to shortmers by exo- and endonucleases.
-GalNAc siRNAs do not induce cytokines in vitro or in vivo; therefore, modulation of drug-metabolizing activity through this mechanism is unlikely.
+Considering the mechanism of action, disposition, and molecular size, it is unlikely that GalNAc-siRNA would interact with drug metabolizing enzymes and transporters.
+They are highly soluble in water and negatively charged at physiological pH.
+ASGPR-mediated uptake efficiently delivers GalNAc-siRNA to the liver; thus, solute carrier transporters are unlikely to contribute to their active uptake.
+In nonclinical models (rat and monkey), renal clearance is not a major route of elimination of GalNAc-siRNA (less than 25% of total clearance) suggesting that the role of renal transporters is likely minor.
+Metabolite identification studies indicate that

+GalNAc-siRNAs are metabolized to shortmers by exo- and endonucleases.
+GalNAc-siRNAs do not induce cytokines in vitro or in vivo, therefore, modulation of drug metabolizing activity through this mechanism is unlikely.

-Reaction phenotyping of seven GalNAc siRNAs confirmed that they are not substrates of P450 enzymes, including CYP1A2, 2A6, 2B6, 2C8, 2C9, 2C19, 2D6, 3A4, and 3A5.
-Therefore, clinical interactions with inhibitors or inducers of P450 enzymes would not be expected.
-None of the nine GalNAc siRNAs tested caused any time-dependent inhibition of the major P450 enzymes, including CYP1A2, 2A6, 2B6, 2C8, 2C9, 2C19, 2D6, 3A4, and 3A5.
-Mild direct inhibition was observed for CYP2B6 with cemdisiran ( $K_i = 292 \mu M$ ) and for CYP2C8 with cemdisiran ( $K_i = 112 \mu M$ ), fitusiran ( $K_i = 28 \mu M$ ), and lumasiran ( $K_i = 208 \mu M$ ).
-A recent publication by Sekisui XenoTech postulated that the phosphorothioate linkages contained within the evaluated ASOs could be the reason for the observed direct inhibition of P450 in HLMs, which tended to be rank ordered as CYP1A2 $\approx$ CYP2C8 > CYP2B6 (Kazmi et al., 2018).
-The authors demonstrated test system dependency, whereby inhibition studies carried out using a more physiologically relevant hepatocyte model resulted in no inhibition or reduced extents of inhibition.
-Unlike ASO molecules, which contain at least 12 phosphorothioate linkages, GalNAc siRNAs contain a maximum of six phosphorothioate linkages.
+Reaction phenotyping of seven GalNAc-siRNAs confirmed that they are not substrates of CYP enzymes including, CYP 1A2, 2A6, 2B6, 2C8, 2C9, 2C19, 2D6, 3A4 and 3A5.
+Clinical interactions with inhibitors or inducers of CYP enzymes would therefore not be expected.
+None of the nine GalNAc-siRNAs tested caused any time-dependent inhibition of the major CYP enzymes including, CYP 1A2, 2A6, 2B6, 2C8, 2C9, 2C19, 2D6, 3A4 and 3A5.
+Mild direct inhibition was observed for CYP2B6 with cemdisiran ($K_i = 292 \mu M$) and for CYP2C8 with cemdisiran (K_i = 112 μ M), fitusiran (K_i = 28 μ M) and lumasiran (K_i = 208 μ M).
+A recent publication by Sekisui XenoTech postulated that the phosphorothioate (PS) linkages, contained within the evaluated ASOs, could be the reason for observed direct inhibition of CYP in HLMs, which tended to be rank ordered as CYP1A2 ≈ CYP2C8 > CYP2B6 (Kazmi et al., 2018).
+The authors demonstrated test system dependency whereby inhibition studies carried out using a more physiologically relevant hepatocyte model resulted in no or reduced extents of inhibition.
+Unlike the ASO molecules which contain at least twelve PS linkages, GalNAc-siRNAs contain a maximum of six PS linkages.
 To evaluate the clinical relevance of CYP2B6 or CYP2C8 in vitro inhibition, a risk assessment using the decision trees presented in regulatory DDI guidance documents was performed.
-Since GalNAc siRNAs are efficiently delivered to the hepatocytes via ASGPR, the liver concentration is anticipated to be much higher than plasma.
-However, as previously mentioned, the free intracellular concentration available to inhibit P450 enzymes on the endoplasmic reticulum is likely to be much lower than the total liver concentration.
-A worst-case assessment of DDI potential was made by inputting estimated total liver concentrations in addition to plasma to project the clinical outcome.
-Based on this analysis, no clinical DDI evaluation would be triggered (R < 1.25).
-It is possible that conducting inhibition studies using a more physiologically representative model such as hepatocytes, similarly to ASOs, would yield lower extents of inhibition.
+Since GalNAc-siRNAs are efficiently delivered to the hepatocytes via ASGPR, the liver concentration is anticipated to be much higher than plasma.
+However, as previously mentioned, the free intracellular concentration available to inhibit CYP enzymes on the endoplasmic reticulum is likely to be much lower than the total liver concentration.
+A worstcase assessment of DDI potential was made by inputting estimated total liver concentrations, in addition to plasma, to project the clinical outcome.
+Based on this analysis, no clinical DDI evaluation would be triggered (R value < 1.25).
+It is possible that conducting inhibition studies using a more physiologically representative model such as hepatocytes, similarly to ASO, would yield lower extents of inhibition.
 However, since clinically relevant inhibition is not expected, these studies were not conducted.

-There was no modulation of drug-metabolizing enzymes observed during in vitro induction studies characterizing endpoints of the aryl hydrocarbon receptor, constitutive androstane receptor, and pregnane X receptor.
-Thus, clinical interactions due to induction of drug-metabolizing enzymes by GalNAc siRNAs are unlikely.
-Taken together, the likelihood for GalNAc siRNAs to perpetrate DDI against P450 substrates is unlikely.
+There was no modulation of drug metabolizing enzymes observed during in vitro induction studies characterizing endpoints of AhR, CAR and PXR.
+Thus, clinical interactions due to induction of drug metabolizing enzymes by GalNAc-siRNA are unlikely.
+Taken together the likelihood for GalNAc-siRNA to perpetrate DDI against CYP substrates is unlikely.